CEK19/LaneDetectionCPP/README.md

 - **[3] Some Error and Solution**
   1. `cannot open shared object file: No such file or directory` <br/>
   [SOLUTION]: Using `sudo ldconfig -v` before using `make`

- **Scope of this project**
- - With streets:
-    - 2-way street
-    - Turn left, turn right
-    - Crossroad + T junction
-    - Have dashed and curved line
-  - With Obstacles that Lidar can detect:
-    - Move with medium velocity (when comparing with Turtlebot) and straight direction.
-  - With Obstacles that Lidar can't detect:
-    - Can go through
-    - Visible with Camera
-    - Smaller than Turtlebot
-    - Noise is not too much